-Pet Ultrasound & Echocardiography in Brockton-Boston, MA
+Pet Ultrasound in Brockton & Boston, MA

 Ultrasound of a dog or cat’s abdomen is very valuable in diagnosing a variety of conditions.
 It is one of the most accurate ways to find the presence of a growth or tumor in the abdomen, even at an early stage.
 With this information, early diagnosis and treatment often leads to a better outcome.
 Pet Ultrasound can also be used to help decide whether surgery is necessary and what the future prognosis may be.

 In addition to looking for growths, pet abdominal ultrasound can detect abnormalities with many organs inside the body.
 Ultrasound allows us to look at the kidneys, to help detect signs of early kidney disease.
 Pancreatitis, a common and sometimes painful disease is often best diagnosed with ultrasound in dogs and cats.
 Ultrasound also allows us to look at digestive organs such as the liver, stomach, small intestines and colon.
 Even though endoscopy or colonoscopy are the most accurate tests to diagnose diseases such as inflammatory bowel disease and cancer of the intestines, ultrasound can provide valuable information to determine if these procedures are necessary.
 On occasion, biopsy can be performed with ultrasound which is a far less invasive procedure than exploratory surgery.